Check below for answer to our most frequently asked questions or get in touch if you can't find the answer you're looking for.

 There will be four new underground stations at: Boggo Road, Woolloongabba, Albert Street and Roma Street.

-The project will also deliver a new above ground station at Exhibition, a rebuild for seven suburban stations between Dutton Park and Salisbury and construction of three new stations on the Gold Coast line at Pimpama, Merrimac and Hope Island
+The Cross River Rail Delivery Authority is also responsible for delivering a new above ground station at Exhibition, a rebuild for seven suburban stations between Dutton Park and Salisbury and construction of three new stations on the Gold Coast line at Pimpama, Merrimac and Hope Island

-Cross River Rail is being funded via an initial capital contribution of $5.389 billion along with financing of $1.499 billion secured through a Public Private Partnership.
+The current approved budget for delivering Cross River Rail’s core scope of works is made up of $6.519 billion in state funding, along with private financing of $1.499 billion secured through a Public Private Partnership (PPP).

-Cross River Rail’s construction phase is expected to be completed in 2025, and this will be followed by the commissioning and testing of the new signalling system – the European Train Control System (ETCS).
+Cross River Rail’s construction phase is currently underway.
+This will be followed by the commissioning and testing of the new signalling system – the European Train Control System (ETCS).

-When the safety regulator is satisfied that all practical safety measures and assessments have been achieved, customer services are expected to commence in 2026.
+When the safety regulator is satisfied that all practical safety measures and assessments have been achieved, customer services are expected to commence by 2029.

 The project is being delivered in partnership with the private sector through three major infrastructure packages of work: